juju/docs/src/en/howto-backup-restore.md

 # Backup and Restore of the Juju State-Server

-Juju provides `backup` and `restore` commands to recover the juju state-server (bootstrap node) in case or failure.
+Juju provides `backup` and `restore` commands to recover the juju state-server (bootstrap node) in case of failure.
 The juju backup command creates a archive of the state-server’s configuration, keys, and environment data.
 If the state- server or its host machine failes, a new state-server can be created from the backup file.